-- a.
-The opposing team gains possession. - A clearing team player in possession of the ball touches the attack-area line or is inside the attack area. - c.
+a.
+The opposing team gains possession.

+- b.
+A clearing team player in possession of the ball touches the attack-area line or is inside the attack area. - c.
 A loose ball touches the attack-area line or the ground inside the attack area. - d.
 A loose ball touches anything in contact with the ground inside the planes of the attack-area lines (such as a player, the crosse of a player who is touching the ground, an airborne player who was last in contact with the ground inside the attack area, an official, the goal or the net). - e.
-The ball is loose and there is a play-on for a foul by the opposing team, after which the clearing team regains possession (thus starting a new 30-second count). - f.
-The officials sound the whistle to stop play for any reason. - A.R.
+If there is a loose ball and a play-on situation for a foul by the opposing team, and the clearing team regains possession (thus starting a new 30-second clearing count). - f.
+The officials sound the whistle to stop play for any reason. - g.
+If a team calls a live-ball timeout after advancing the ball past the restraining line, but before gaining the attack area, the clearing count shall be satisfied. - A.R.
 56. May a player throw the ball into the attack area, creating a loose ball, in order to stop the 30-second count?
 RULING: Yes. - A.R.
 57. B1, while clearing, has the ball checked out of his crosse by A1, creating a loose ball.
 Is a new 30-second count started with the loose ball?
 RULING: No.

-Rules Once the Attack Area is Gained
+Rules Once the Attack Area is Gained/Over and Back

-SECTION 16.
-Once the ball has been successfully advanced into the attack area, if the ball returns to the defensive half of the field the result will be an immediate turnover and a quick restart for the offended team.
+SECTION 16. a.
+Description.
+Once the ball has been cleared, the ball shall not return to the defensive half of the field through actions of the offensive team.
+If this occurs, it is an over and back violation.
+The result is an immediate turnover and a quick restart for the offended team.

 If the ball does not touch or go over the midline, no infraction has occurred.
 Defensive players may legally bat the ball to keep it in the offensive half of the field, but if it is possessed and their feet are in the defensive half, it shall be a turnover.
+(See Rule 6-11 for stalling/shot clock procedures.)